bloomberg/game-trees/README.md

 In `GameTrees.Cotrees`, we provide an `unfold_cotree` function that populates a possibly infinite tree.
 We prove that this function is also *sound* and *complete*.

-To showcase our library, we provide an example: a tic-tac-toe game for which we unfold a proven-complete game tree and run minimax algorithm to implement an unbeatable AI.
+To showcase our library, we provide two examples:
+1. a tic-tac-toe game for which we unfold a proven-complete game tree and run minimax algorithm to implement an unbeatable AI,
+2. a SAT solver for which we explore the possible assignments via a game tree, and find a set of assignments that satisfy a proposition.

 ## Building